ferasaljoudi/MyResume/README.md

 # My Resume
-This project is an interactive online <a href="https://ferasaljoudi.github.io/MyResume/" title="Feras Resume">Resume</a> created using React, Bootstrap, and Chakra UI.
+This project is an interactive online <a href="https://ferasaljoudi.github.io/MyResume/" title="Feras Resume" style="text-decoration: underline;">Resume</a> created using React, Bootstrap, and Chakra UI.
 It showcases my skills, experiences, and projects in a dynamic and user-friendly format.
 The resume is deployed on GitHub Pages for easy accessibility.

 Features: